Advanced discovery topics#

-It is recommended to install the applicable net-snmp package alongside the (Linux) Data Collector software.
-If that is not possible it can be installed on any machine that has a network line of sight to the target device.
+Installing the applicable net-snmp package alongside the (Linux) Data Collector software is recommended.
+If that is not possible, it can be installed on any machine with network line of sight to the target device.

 Warning

-Complete snmpwalk files must be submitted with specific formatting in order to enhance device definitions.
-Contact Hyperview Support <https://system.hyperviewhq.com/helpdesk> for additional assistance with tool usage and formatting.
+Complete snmpwalk files must be submitted with specific formatting to enhance device definitions.
+Contact Hyperview Support for additional assistance with tool usage and formatting.

 The net-snmp utilities are available on all supported Linux distributions.